 A wisdom tooth (sometimes named the third molar) is the most posterior of the three molars.
 Human ancestors used these so-called wisdom teeth to grind plant tissue in the past.
 In most cases, they grow out between ages 17 and 25, although they start to form around the age of ten.
 Up to four such teeth can erupt during that time, although not everyone has all of them.
 It is common to have less than four.
-After those teeth erupt they affect the other teeth and sometimes the removal of it is necessary.
+After those teeth erupt they affect the other teeth and sometimes the removal of them is necessary.

 If infection of wisdom teeth (pericoronitis) occurs it needs to be evaluated and treated by a qualified dentist.
 Dental emergency Cheadle dentists are experts in wisdom teeth removal.
 They know how to lessen the bacterial load in the tainted zone.
 They will place oral anti-infection agents.
 Those usually need 24 hours to create their full effect.
-Prescriptions of chlorhexidine can be given; the patient will use those for cleaning of infected area(s).
-If there’s such possibility, Dental Emergency Cheadle dentist will show methods and strategies for washing out the teeth and gums in-between space.
+Prescriptions of chlorhexidine can be given; the patient will use those for cleaning the infected area(s).
+If there’s such a possibility, the Dental Emergency Cheadle dentist will show methods and strategies for washing out the teeth and gums in-between spaces.
 That’s the space where microscopic organisms create dangerous contaminations).

 We at Dental Emergency Cheadle can help patients 24 hours a day!
 If the need occurs at any given time after 6:00 PM, you can reach us on 0161 428 2355.
 Contact us and book an appointment!

 Call the dental emergency helpline or out-of-hours call on 0161 768 2026